 The study of sculpture begins with an understanding of three-dimensional forms in space: how to imagine, draw, construct or shape them using a range of scale and materials.
 We will explore the concepts of volume, shape, form, time, and light, and sound in a series of group and individual creative design projects.
-I c.u.

-CAT 195 CIRCUS ARTS
+CAT 195 CIRCUS ARTS\